-It’s almost Thanksgiving, which means tables filled with turkey, stuffing, mashed potatoes with gravy, cranberries and pumpkin pie.
+It’s the holiday season, which means tables filled with turkey, stuffing, ham, mashed potatoes with gravy, cranberries and pumpkin pie.
 Oh, and let’s not forget heaping sides of criticism, cattiness and unresolved conflict.
 Hail, hail; the dysfunctional gang’s all here!

 I know what it is to be haunted by the Ghost of Holidays Past.
-I’ve washed down my Thanksgiving turkey with salty tears.
-I’ve (more…)
+I’ve washed down my Thanksgiving turkey with salty (more…)

 “I don’t have any parents.”